-When I address the subject of “conscious self-care” with clients who come to see me in search of a happier, healthier and wealthier life, most people think about nutrition, sleep and exercise.
-Few of them realise that we need to address the total picture of mental, emotional, physical and spiritual well-being.
+When I address the subject of “conscious self-care” with clients who come to see me in search of a happier, healthier, and wealthier life, most people think about nutrition, sleep, and exercise.
+Few of them realize that we need to address the total picture of mental, emotional, physical, and spiritual well-being.

 “As a man thinketh, so is he” James Allen

-Every thought causes a physical reaction into your body.
+Every thought causes a physical reaction to your body.
 If you doubt that, think about biting into a lemon and see which reaction you get into your body.